mmlynarik/data-lovers/docs/python.md

 Make sure you are using the virtual environment you want and not some else.
 Check which venv is activated.
 If you installed [virtualenvwrapper][2] you can check it with the command `whereis python`.

+If you are using bash terminal you can check it up with `which python`

 If your module is not found and you are sure it is installed:
 * check which virtual environment you are using
 * check which python installation on your machine you are using